elkurto343/esp32-camera-rust/README.md

 Your aim and approach for using an ESP32 and a camera module are probably different to mine.
 The following commands are a quick start for setting up a blank project with the camera module Rust bindings ready to go.
+Hopefully it helps someone hit the ground running.

 First setup `espup` and the toolchain, and be sure to set env vars before compiling:
 `. ~/export-esp.sh`